 Founder Fundamentals is running as "Entrepreneurship Essentials" in the summer term.

-Flexible Workshops, Unlimited Learning Opportunities!
+Flexible Masterclasses, Unlimited Learning Opportunities!

 Lecture